jabbring/eio-final-assignment/README.md

 # Final Assignment EIO2
 ## Jaap Abbring and Tobias Klein

-In this final assignment, you will
-- find an empirical application of the econometrics of dynamic discrete choices and/or games that fits your research interests,
-- specify a "bare-bones" dynamic structural model that captures the application's essential mechanisms but leaves out all complicating details, and
-- develop and apply code to numerically solve this model, simulate data from it, estimate the structural parameters using simulated data.

-You will complete the assignment in two stages, (1) proposal and (2) execution.
+You will complete this assignment in two stages.
+You will first, together with us, develop a short proposal.
+Then, independnetly, you will execute this proposal.

 ## Stage 1.
 Proposal

+Deliverable: A one-page `proposal.pdf` (presumably generated from a source file `proposal.tex`) that
-Write a one-page proposal that specifies a research question, identifies a paper with a dynamic structural model that is suitable for answering this qeustion, and outlines your bare-bones version of this model. `proposal.tex`
+- specifies a research question,
+- identifies a paper with a dynamic structural model that is suitable for answering this question, and

-Find an empirical application of the econometrics of dynamic discrete choices and games that fits your research interests.
-This application may be in any field of economics, finance, or marketing.
-Ideally, propose a single paper that covers a question that interests you and that contains a dynamic structural model to answer it.

-in the literature that fits your research interests and propose a  dynamic structural model that captures its main features of interest to you, but .
+- outlines a "bare-bones" version of this model that captures the application's essential mechanisms but leaves out all complicating details.

+Some directions:
+- You will _not_ use real data, only data you simulate yourself from the model.
+- Provide a permanent (`doi`) link to the paper, so that we can check it out.

 ## Stage 2.
 Execution

+Deliverables: Code and a `pdf` file discussing the results.

 ### Code
 The code solves the model, simulates data, and estimates the parameters of the model.